 Reinstalling Sliding Bypass Doors

-The doors are usually interchangeable, but you will want to start with the rear track.
+Start with the door that hangs from the rear track.
 Insert the door's wheels into the double track inside the upper door jamb, lifting it as far as it will go.
 Angle the bottom of the door toward you while you let it down, and the wheels should hook right onto the track.
 Release the door and let it swing gently back to the vertical position.
-Check that the door will glide then hang the other door on the front track, using the same method.
+Check that the door will glide, then hang the other door on the front track, using the same method.
 Fit the door guide into its original position by swinging out the front door, slipping the guide past the rear door, then sliding it back to capture the rear door and center it between the two door's edges.
 Fasten the guide to the floor with its screws.

 Repairing Bifold Doors

 Begin by inserting the bottom pivot into the bracket, which can be screwed to the floor, to the door jamb or both.
 Then hold the spring-loaded top pivot down while you swing the top of the door toward the frame and under the door track.
 Once the door is approximately under the hole in the track, release the pivot.
 Wiggle the door until the pivot snaps into the hole.
 Hold down the spring-loaded guide on the opposite side of the other door panel and swing the door until the guide is under the track, then release the guide so it snaps into the track.
 Once secure, release the door.

 Open and close the door a few times to make sure the guide stays inside the track.
 If it comes out, raise the door by taking it down and turning the bottom pivot counterclockwise.